Nick689/CustomPOS/Readme.md

 Barcode:  Delete any zero at the beginning of barcodes record otherwise it will not work.
 Linux user have to disable shift key while scanning case sensitive barcodes.

+Special items:
+*  *DIV* is the reference for miscellaneous item, it has editable name.
+*  '  Single quote at the beginning of the name indicate a comment.

 ##[License](License.md)
 CustomPOS is published under GNU GPLv2